Oskar-Ciebien/Emerging-Technologies-Project/README.md

 - https://qiskit.org/

 ### Docker
 I relied on Docker in order to make the notebooks easily available.
-Docker is fairly popular among the software community.
+Docker is fairly popular among the software development community.
 Thanks to Docker we can use software without downloading dependencies onto our machines.
 - https://www.docker.com/

 ### Pandas